akshaydk/ultimate/README.md

 - ### Github Actions
   - Currenlty there's one workflow, which is triggered on push to master, to build and run the tests in github actions

+- ### Security
+  - Minimal security is achieved with helmet package.
+The rest of the security aspects could be looked in-depth while deciding the infrastructure.

+- ### Application Logging and Monitoring
+ - Currently, expection handling is the only logs in the application.
+We can use something like winston and push the logs to thrid party log aggregator.
+ - Application monitoring depends on the kind of infrastructure the team decides to use.

 - ### Docker
   - For the sake of assignment I didn't want to get into the containarizing the application.
 Ideally, I would be inclined to containarize any application that goes to production.